 Effective April 1, 2019, the Company pays each Director a retainer at the rate of \$125,000 annually, \$10,000 for each regular meeting of the Board, \$3,500 for each committee meeting attended in-person, and \$2,000 for each committee meeting attended telephonically or special meeting of the Board attended in-person or telephonically.
 The Chairman of the Audit Committee and Chairman of the Regulatory Oversight Committee each receives an additional fee of \$20,000 for his services.
-The Chairman of the Contract Committee and the Chairman of the Nominating and Governance Committee each receives an additional fee of \$10,000 per year for his services.
-The Chairman of the Investment and Liquidity Risk Committee receives an additional fee of \$7,500 per year for his services.
-The Vice Chairman of the Board receives an additional fee of \$75,000 per year for his services in this capacity and the Chairman of the Board receives an additional fee of \$75,000 per year for his services in this capacity.
+The Chairman of the Contract Committee receives an additional fee of \$10,000 per year for his services.
+The Chairman of the Investment and Liquidity Risk Committee receives an additional fee of \$7,500 per year for his services in this capacity and the Chairman of the Board receives an additional fee of \$35,000 per year for his services in this capacity.

 Directors are reimbursed for any reasonable out-of-pocket expenses incurred in attending meetings of the Board or any committee thereof.
 An employee of Vigilant Compliance, LLC serves as President and Chief Compliance Officer of the Company.
 Vigilant Compliance, LLC is compensated for the services provided to the Company, and such compensation is determined by the Board.
-For the fiscal year ended August 31, 2020, Vigilant Compliance LLC received \$557,500 in the aggregate from all series of the Company for its services, and \$0 from the SGI Peak Growth Fund, \$0 from the SGI Prudent Growth Fund, and \$0 from the SGI Conservative Fund.
+For the fiscal year ended August 31, 2020, Vigilant Compliance LLC received \$557,500 in the aggregate from all series of the Company for its services, and \$0 from the SGI Peak Growth Fund, \$0 from the SGI Poulent Growth Fund, and \$0 from the SGI Conservative Fund.
 Employees of the Company serve as Treasurer, Secretary and Director of Marketing & Business Development, and are compensated for services provided.
 For the fiscal year ended August 31, 2020, each of the following members of the Board and the Treasurer, Secretary and Director of Marketing & Business Development received compensation from the Company in the following amounts: